WantenMN/random-zh/README.md

 - `count: Option<usize>`: The number of random characters to generate.
 Defaults to 1 if not specified.
 - `level_range: Option<(u8, u8)>`: The range of levels to include in the generated characters.
 Levels currently range from 1 to 3.
 - `stroke_count_range: Option<(u8, u8)>`: The range of stroke counts to include in the generated characters.
 Stroke counts currently range from 1 to 36.
 - `allow_duplicates: bool`: Whether to allow duplicate characters in the output.
-Defaults to `false`.
+Defaults to `false`, if `count` exceeds the total number of unique characters, only the total number of unique characters will be returned instead of `count`

 ### Example: Generating Characters